-For arterial and collector roads a single layer sub-base or upper sub-base layers shall be constructed from WHAP 65 material only with a minimum thickness of 150 mm.
+For regional arterial and collector roads a single layer sub-base or upper sub-base layers shall be constructed from WHAP 65 material only with a minimum thickness of 150 mm.
+For all other roads GAP material is acceptable.

 3.8.4 Basecourse